myyat/hotel-booking-system-ba/docs/user-stories.md

   When the admin selects registration
   Then the system displays detailed registration information

+- Given a new registration is submitted
+  When the system receives the registration
+  Then the system notifies the admin via email or in-app notification

 ### User Story-2: Approve/Reject Registration
 As an admin,
 I want to approve or reject hotel owner registrations
 so that only valid and verified hotel owners can access the platform

 **Acceptance Criteria**
-- Given the admin is viewing a pending registrations
+- Given the admin is viewing a pending registration
   When the admin clicks "Approve"
   Then the system updates the registration status to "Approved"
-  And grants access to the hotel owner
+  And grants platform access to the hotel owner
+  And notifies the hotel owner with the message "Your registration has been approved" via email and in-app              notification
   And displays a message "Registration approved successfully"

-- Given the admin is viewing a pending registrations
-  When the admin clicks "Reject"
+- Given the admin is viewing a pending registration When the admin clicks "Reject"
-  Then the system updates the registration status to "Rejected"
+  Then the system updates the registration status to "Rejected" And notifies the hotel owner with the message "Your registration has been rejected" via email and in-app              notification
   And displays a message "Registration rejected successfully"

 - Given the registration has already been processed
   When the admin attempts to approve or reject again
   Then the system prevents action
-  And displays a message "This registration has already been processed"
+  And displays a message "This registration has already been processed" And displays a message "This registration has already been processed"